Currencies Direct

 3 Design

-This project aimed to launch a native mobile app on the App Store, and the strategy stage earlier provided a wider perspective about the matter.
-So it was time to create the solution.
+This project aimed to launch a native mobile app on the App Store.
+The earlier strategy phase provided a broader understanding of the problem, paving the way to move into solution development.

 3.1 Wireframes

-Wireframes help understand space allocation and prioritisation of content, functionalities available, and intended behaviours.
-As a critical part of the design process, I also used them to get project team approval.
+Wireframes help define space allocation and content prioritization, as well as clarify available functionality and intended user behavior.
+As a key part of the design process, I also used them to align stakeholders and secure project team approval.

 3.2 Mockups